Kurakhove: Russian invasion of Ukraine

 The city was noteworthy as a key defensive node in Ukrainian lines in southern Donbas.
 In late August to September 2024, after breakthroughs towards Pokrovsk, the Russian forces regrouped north and south of Kurakhove, attempting to encircle the Ukrainian troops.
 Russian forces entered Kurakhove from the east on 29 October.
 The city was fully captured by Russian forces in late December 2024.

 Demographics

 As of the 2001 Ukrainian census, the town had a population of 21,516, which decreased to 18,220 in 2022.
 The majority of the population is ethnically Ukrainian, yet vastly Russian-speaking.

 Economy

 A major thermal power plant is located in Kurakhove, the Kurakhove Power Station, part of the DTEK energy company, owned by Rinat Akhmetov.
 The power plant heavily influenced the city's history.
 As of November 2024, the power plant was decommissioned to supply other power plants and largely destroyed by Russian shelling.
+More than 50% of the total number of people employed in the national economy worked in industry.